InfoLab-SKKU/QuScore/README.md

 ## Install environment

-Use `my_env.yaml` file to install correct versions of packages and to run the code
+Use `my_env.yaml` file to install the correct versions of packages and to run the code

 ## How to run the code